The 2026 Young Wild Photographer Competition is now open for entries

 Full Rules of Entry

-- Entrants can interpret the theme of Capture the Moment in a broad sense but you should concentrate on habitats, wildlife, plant and insect life in the UK.
+- Entrants can interpret the theme of The Colour of the Wild in a broad sense but you should concentrate on habitats, wildlife, plant and insect life in the UK.

 - All images should be substantially the work of the entrant.